yulya3102/agda-asm/Conclusion.md

     Further work can have a significant impact on LTO, which to the best of my knowledge currently doesn't have any formal semantics.
-    Moreover, it can form toolchain with CompCert, which can cover not only translation phase, but also linking and related optimizations.
+    Moreover, it can form toolchain with CompCert, which can cover not only translation phase but also linking and related optimizations.
 }
 \item
     \textbf{\emph{Typed Assembly Language}}.